WHAT STUDENTS SAY

-The HTCC participates annually in the UCI Community College Honors Research Conference, which gives students in community college honors programs the opportunity to present the results of their work.
+The HTCC is UC Irvine's partner for its annual UCI Community College Honors Research Conference, which gives students in community college honors programs the opportunity to present the results of their work.
 The annual conference hosted by the University of California Irvine takes place each spring.

 The HTCC provides an annual Teaching and Learning in Honors Symposium that invites faculty and counselors to discuss honors pedagogy and practical strategies to increase student engagement in community college honors programs.